mh1011/yet-another-hello-world/README.md

-# Hello World Program For GitHub
+# "Hello World" Program For GitHub

 ##### Purpose of this program is to get myself familiar with Git and GitHub.